 What to bring when hiking Rio Verde

 To hike Rio Verde, Malaga, you need to be aware that you’ll have to swim across several waterholes to get to the waterfall at Charco del Canalón.
 For this reason, bring a good waterproof hiking backpack or dry sack to keep your valuables dry.
 It’s also very slippery to walk on the rocks in the river.
 Some places more than others.

-This means you need to wear shoes with a good grip and that lets the water out easily.
+This means you need to wear shoes with a good grip that lets the water out easily.
 So no waterproof shoes and no flip-flops.
 Read my recommendations for the best water shoes for hiking.

 Another thing I can’t stress enough!
 To protect the natural environment and the microorganisms living in the river, avoid wearing sunscreen, perfume, and other skin creams.
 If you need to protect yourself from the sun, wear a t-shirt or eco-friendly reef-safe sunscreen.